mspirito/user_query_classification_chatbot/README.md

-# Chatbot_intent
+# Goal
-Create an algorithm in order to classify intent'user in a chatbot
+Create an algorithm in order to classify the intent of a user query in a chatbot.
 # Data Exploration
 Before diving into training machine learning models, I should look at some examples first and the number of question in each intent and scenario.